Annual Drinking Water Quality Report for 2021 for Canadice Water District No 1 Public Water Supply ID# 3430047

 Town of Canadice 5949 County Road #37 Springwater, NY 14560 Telephone: (585) 367-2050 www.canadice.org

 INTRODUCTION To comply with State regulations, Canadice Water District No 1. will issue an annual report describing the quality of your drinking water.
 The purpose of this report is to raise your understanding of drinking water and awareness of the need to protect our drinking water sources.
-As of July 27, 2020, the system obtained NYS Department of Health approval for water service.
-During this time, your tap water met all State drinking water health standards.
-We are proud to report that our system did not violate a maximum contaminant level or any other water quality standard.
-This report provides an overview of last year’s water quality.
+In 2021, your tap water met all State drinking water health standards.
+We are pleased to report that our system did not violate a maximum contaminant level or any other water quality standard.
+This report provides an overview of last year’s (calendar 2021) water quality.
 Included are details about where your water comes from, what it contains, and how it compares to State standards.

-The Town Board wants you to be informed about your drinking water and in addition to being in compliance with all drinking water standards and regulations.
+The Town Board wants you to be informed about your drinking water and that the system is in compliance with all drinking water standards and regulations.
 If you have questions about this report or concerning your drinking water you are welcome to attend a Canadice Town Board meeting to learn more.
 Meeting dates and information on attending in person or via Zoom are posted on the Town website.
-You may also contact Eileen Schaefer, Town Clerk/Tax Collector 585-367-2050, ext.
+You may also contact Eileen Schaefer, Town Clerk/Tax Collector (585) 367-2050, ext.
 2 with your question and the appropriate official will get back to you with a response.

 Should you require further information, you can also contact the City of Rochester’s Water Quality Lab at (585) 428-6680, ext 1.
 The City produces an Annual Water Quality Report on their process in detail; the report can be found at www.cityofrochester.gov/waterquality.